CONTACT: Judy Bellew, (318) 294-8385, email@example.com

 FOR IMMEDIATE RELEASE

-Rotary Club of Shreveport announces civic grant cycle is now open.
+Rotary Club of Shreveport announces civic grant recipients

-Area non-profit organizations planning projects to benefit the Shreveport-Bossier communities in the coming year may now apply for local funding from Rotary Club of Shreveport to aid their efforts.
-The Rotary Club is now accepting civic grant applications, which must be postmarked no later than February 18, 2020.
+Area non-profit organizations planning projects to benefit the Shreveport-Bossier communities in the coming year have received grants from the Rotary Club of Shreveport.

 Beginning with the 2018-2019 grant cycle an organization that received a Major award ($1,000-$5,000) may submit a grant but will only be considered for a $300 Honorarium award for the next two award cycles.
 This includes any organization that receives a District Grant submitted by our Club.
-Organizations falling within this category are: Volunteers for Youth Justice, Gingerbread House, Holy Angels, Literacy Volunteers at Centenary College, Shreveport Opera, MLK Health Center, InterCity Entrepreneur Institute and LA Association for the Blind.
+Organizations falling within this category are: Volunteers for Youth Justice, Gingerbread House, Holy Angels, Literacy Volunteers at Centenary College, Shreveport Opera, MLK Health Center, InterCity Entrepreneur Institute and LA Association for the Blind for their grant awards in 2018-2019.
+The five organizations receiving the 2019-2020 awards will be subject to this limitation in the grant cycle for 2021-2022.

-To request an application please e-mail email@example.com or call the Rotary Club of Shreveport at (318) 294-8385.
-Completed applications must be postmarked no later than February 18, 2020.
-Preferred submission is an email to firstname.lastname@example.org, but can be mailed to Rotary Club of Shreveport, P.O.
+To request an application in December 2020, please e-mail firstname.lastname@example.org or call the Rotary Club of Shreveport at (318) 294-8385.
+Completed applications must be postmarked no later than February 18, 2021.
+Preferred submission is an email to email@example.com, but can be mailed to Rotary Club of Shreveport, P.O.
 Box 380, Shreveport, LA 71162.

 Rotary Club of Shreveport supports the community through funding of select projects that benefit local area residents and provide opportunities for members of the club to actively participate and provide recognition of Rotary.
 Priorities for civic projects supported by the club include education, social services and community development.